-There is most likely a tax form tower sitting on the desk, or probably just thrown on your kitchen counter - forms from banks, lenders, employers, stockbrokers, and many others.
-For some people, the forms will just be handed over to your tax preparer; for others, you will take the information from the forms and input it into your favorite tax software - perhaps even uttering a few four-letter words as you go.
+There is most likely a tower of tax forms sitting on the desk, or probably just thrown on your kitchen counter - forms from banks, lenders, employers, stockbrokers, and many others.
+For some people, the forms will just be handed over to their tax preparer; for others, they will take the information from the forms and input it into their favorite tax software - perhaps even uttering a few four-letter words as they go.
 Regardless of how you intend to complete your taxes, you probably don’t know all the details about what the many letters, numbers, and other data printed on the forms mean.
 This is one of several posts that will change that, and help you start to understand the multitude of tax forms.

 Form 1099-MISC, Miscellaneous Income

 The Form 1099-MISC, Miscellaneous Income, reports income that cannot be nicely categorized to fit on any other form.

 One purpose of this form is to report payments that are made due to the operation of a business or trade.
 Payments for services such as lawn mowing do not need to be reported.
 That does not mean that these payments are not looked upon as income - they are, and are most likely taxable.
 It only means that the payer does not have to report the payments to the IRS (or to you on a 1099-MISC).

 It is also not required for a payer to issue this form for payments that are made to corporations, including an LLC treated as an S or C Corporation; payment for freight, storage, telephone, merchandise, and similar things; payments for rentals; wages and payments made to employees (find those on Form W-2); payments for wrongful incarceration; compensation paid by the Department of Justice for disability benefits or survivor’s benefits; and some benefits for dependents of deceased public safety officers.